-Attorney Eric Wilson has represented clients in workplace injury retaliation cases for over a decade.
+Attorney Eric Wilson has represented clients in workplace injury retaliation cases for over 15 years.
 Eric firmly believes that employers who fire employees already struggling to recover from their injuries should be held accountable to the maximum extent allowed by law.

 Eric and his team at Oregon Employment Law in Portland will work to obtain justice on your behalf if your employer retaliated against you after you suffered a workplace injury – even if you did not file a workers’ compensation claim or your claim was denied.

 Injured Workers are Protected from Retaliation in Oregon